 Lowell Mason was born in Medfield, Mass. in 1792 and while he wrote neither the music nor the lyrics to Joy to the World, he is the main reason Americans have been singing the Christmas carol it for nearly 200 years.

-He came out with his first collection of hymns in 1822, but the effort was not without its hurdles.
+He came out with his first collection of hymns in 1822, but he had to get over some hurdles.
 A number of publishers rejected the 350-page volume.
-It was the Boston Handel and Haydn society that finally agreed to publish it as The Handel and Haydn Society’s Collection of Church Music.
-Mason’s name was not attached to the book, perhaps out of fear that it would hinder his banking career.
+The Boston Handel and Haydn society finally agreed to publish it as The Handel and Haydn Society’s Collection of Church Music.
+Mason didn’t attach his name to the book, perhaps out of fear that it would hinder his banking career.

 But the book immediately succeeded.
-The tunes were drawn from classical composers such as Haydn, Mozart and Beethoven, and Americans ate it up.
-Mason and others helped use the success of the collection to push for inclusion of music education in public schools, and Mason became a music teacher and founded his own music school.
+Mason drew the tunes from classical composers such as Haydn, Mozart and Beethoven, and Americans ate it up.
+He and others helped use the success of the collection to push for inclusion of music education in public schools.
+Mason then became a music teacher and founded his own music school.

 By the 1830s, Mason had moved beyond being a simple banker with an interest in music.
-He had become a tastemaker and director of the Handel and Haydn Society – and his tastes were decidedly European.
+He had become a tastemaker and director of the Handel and Haydn Society – and he had decidedly European tastes.
 While America had produced its own musical styles, Mason looked to Europe for inspiration.
 And his Better Music Movement gradually pushed American composers and musical styles aside – a development mourned by many music historians.

 Mason followed his first publishing success with a collection of hymns for children.
 And in 1839 he published The Modern Psalmist, and included Joy to the World in it.
 He probably discovered the song on his travels in Europe.

-Mason would eventually move his base of operations to New York City and died in Orange, N.J. in 1872.
+Mason would eventually move his base of operations to New York City.
+He died in Orange, N.J., in 1872.